josephmate/OdinCodeBrowser/README.md

 their brorwser and override odin's css styles.

 # Feature List

+Below is a checklist of features odin needs.

 1. [x] Line numbers with links
 2. [ ] Code is easily copy and pastable
     1. [x] Code is copy and pastable